matejker/everystreet/readme.rst

 ~~~~~~~~

 As an addition to previous work we managed to implement the problem on
-Open Street Map which is a real map represented as directed and weighted
+OpenStreetMap which is a real map, represented as directed and weighted
 multigraph, while previous works [5] could not manage multi-edges.

 Limitation